 It is important to note that cloud computing is very different from hosted data.
 With hosted solutions, your data is placed on someone else’s server.
 With cloud solutions, your data is shared across multiple servers.
 While there are benefits to hosted data solutions over the more traditional owned and onsite servers, hosted data does not provide the same benefits as cloud solutions.

-Key Advantages of Cloud Computing for Businesses
+Cloud Computing Advantages for Business

 - Agility.
 Cloud computing increases user flexibility with adding or expanding technological infrastructure resources on an as-needed basis.
 How much data storage will you need in the next year?
 From how many locations will you need to access that data?
 With cloud solutions, you don’t need to answer those questions months in advance because you can scale your data storage up or down depending on your needs.